Skip to content

 Quick Answers

 Many are.
-We check the State Fire Marshal map during scoping.
+We check the State Fire Marshal map during scoping, because that designation determines whether Chapter 7A boxed-eave assembly is required.

-On a designated parcel, the right scope is to box it in with non-combustible material; we'll explain how that changes the look and the cost.
+On a designated parcel, the right scope is to box it in with non-combustible material and ember-resistant vents.
+We'll explain how that changes the look and the cost.

 Sources